archetype-org/golem/README.md

 This should take a few minutes to run.

-##### Some Available Templates:
+#### Some Available Templates:

 Here are a couple templates available in the CLI and example commands

-CRUD (DB) Template — this template provides a sur, lib, and mar files for one datatype and uses them in the `on-poke` and `on-peek` arms of the agent.
+##### CRUD (DB) Template

+This template provides a sur, lib, and mar files for one datatype and uses them in the `on-poke` and `on-peek` arms of the agent.
 The setup is meant to be easily extensible either by adding properties or additional data types.

 ```
 golem new <my-project> crud